PrafullGosavi/PrafullGosavi/README.md

 ## 💼 Projects

 ### 1. [Job Application Tracker](https://github.com/PrafullGosavi/Job_ApplicationTracker)
 Track and manage your job applications with ease.
-Built with **Django** and **PostgreSQL**.
+Built with **Django**.
 You can apply, track progress, and even schedule interviews!

 ### 2. [ATM Bank Management System](https://github.com/PrafullGosavi/ATM_BankManagmentSystem)
 A simple **ATM system** that allows users to perform operations like **deposit**, **withdraw**, and **balance check**.
 Built using **Python** and **MySQL**.